What we treat

-How do we take care of our patients cosmetic dentistry?
+How we take care of our patients cosmetic dentistry

-The primary cosmetic interventions are whitening, covering any exposed dental roots, closing “black” spaces and dental veneers.
+The main cosmetic treatments are dental whitening, covering any exposed dental roots, closing “black” spaces and dental veneers.

-Whitening is intended to improve the colour of the teeth.
-The intervention in the studio consists of applying a hydrogen-peroxide based whitening agent in either a single appointment or in two, depending on the individual patient.
+Dental whitening is intended to improve the colour of teeth.
+Treatment in the studio consists of applying a hydrogen-peroxide based whitening agent in either a single appointment or in two, depending on the individual patient.

-In the case of gum recession on the other hand – which may be caused, for example, by over-rigorous brushing – one part of the root is exposed and the tooth appears longer.
-This cosmetic concern can be treated with a surgical intervention to cover the exposed section of root.
+In the case of gum recession – which may be caused, for example, by over-rigorous brushing – one part of the root is exposed and the tooth appears longer.
+This cosmetic concern can be treated surgically to cover the exposed section of root.

-Increased space between the teeth can create dark areas between the teeth.
-This cosmetic concern can be reduced by using a composite resin to correct the profiles of the adjacent teeth.
+Increased space between teeth can create dark areas between the teeth.
+This cosmetic imperfection can be reduced by using a composite resin to correct the profiles of the adjacent teeth.

-In cases where, aside from the colour, there are cosmetic concerns regarding the shape of the teeth, covering a part of the tooth in wafer-thin porcelain “sheets” (dental veneers) may be an effective solution for improving the aesthetic appeal of the smile.
+In cases where, aside from the colour, there are cosmetic concerns regarding the shape of teeth, covering a part of the tooth in wafer-thin porcelain “sheets” (dental veneers) may be an effective solution to improve an appealing smile.